eagleeyejack/eagleeyejack/README.md

 ### Alright? 👋🏻

-I'm a Full-stack developer at Code & Wander in London.
+I'm a Full Stack developer at Code & Wander in London.

 ### Currently working with 🔭